klieret/AnkiPandas/README.rst

 * Locked database: While Anki is running, your database will be locked and you might not be able to access it.
 Simply close Anki and try again.

 Any other problems?
-Please open an issue_
+Please open an issue_.

 .. _issue: https://github.com/klieret/AnkiPandas/issues

 License
 -------

-This software is lienced under the `MIT license`_.
+This software is licenced under the `MIT license`_.

 .. _MIT  license: https://github.com/klieret/ankipandas/blob/master/LICENSE.txt